Making Signing Fun

 Have fun with the baby.
-Enjoying the baby isn’t just the most important thing in baby sign language, it is the whole point of baby sign language.
-Baby Sign Language is above all a fun way to bond with your baby.
-Most babies love learning the new signs and the feeling of being understood that comes along with being able to communicate with their parents.
+Baby Sign Language is a way to bond with your baby.
+Babies love learning the new signs and the feeling of being understood.
 When you make it fun, baby will learn faster and you will establish a framework that learning is something they want to do.
+Here’s how:

 Fun is important, because fun helps baby learn faster.
-When signing is a favorite part of her day, baby will learn be more motivated to try signing and stick with it even if it feels difficult at first.
-Fun is also important, because it sets the foundation for future learning interactions.
-This is your first time teaching baby, and you want to establish the pattern that learning from you is something they want to do.
+When signing is a favorite part of her day, baby will be more motivated to try signing and stick with it even if it feels difficult at first.
+Fun is also important because it sets the foundation for future learning interactions.
+This is your first time teaching baby and you want to establish the pattern that learning from you is something they want to do.

-To keep signing fun, we set a playful tone, we uses signs that baby is motivated to learn, and we sign in the right time and place.
+To keep signing fun, we set a playful tone, we use signs that baby is motivated to learn, and we sign in the right time and place.

 2. Set a Playful Tone

-Incorporate signing into the enjoyable activities you already do with baby.
-Sign along to our favorite songs.
-Sign as you go for a walk and spot a dog, or eat your grapes.
-For older babies we play games like naming the colors with the baby sign language flash cards.
+Incorporate signing into the enjoyable activities you already do with baby; Sign along to your favorite songs and sign as you go for a walk and spot a dog or eat your grapes.
+For older babies, we play games like naming the colors with the baby sign language flash cards.
 Just enjoy being able to send each other an I Love You baby sign, just because.